 These days I miss my siblings more than ever.

-I am a wife, mom and grandmother, a writer of poetry and sometimes “poetic prose” (at least that is what one of my writing teachers says).
+I am a writer of poetry and sometimes “poetic prose” (at least that is what one of my writing teachers says).
 I love purple and shades of rose, blue , lavender.
 Lilacs, waterfalls, any body of water, porch swings and Caffeine Free Diet Pepsi make me happy.
 (Well, I’d rather have the caffeine……but……)

 Carol Longenecker Hiestand